simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-master-file-management/index.en.md

 ### Conclusion

 Mastering file management through the Windows command line provides a valuable skillset for efficient data organization.
 We explored essential commands such as `copy`, `move`, and `rename`, along with advanced techniques using `xcopy` and the prowess of wildcards for file manipulation.
-By using these tools, you can take control of your files, streamline your workflow, and optimize your storage.
+By using these tools, you can take control of your files, simplify your workflow, and optimize your storage.
 ______

 ## References